macdonst/push-workshop/module2.md

     $ phonegap plugin add phonegap-plugin-push

-   >You won't need to specifically add it for this workshop if you used the project repo **config.xml** or if you are testing the app with the PhoneGap Developer App since it will automatically be added.
+   >You won't need to specifically add it for this workshop if you used the project repo **config.xml**.
 If you are creating the project from scratch and using the CLI locally then use the command above.